-When providing an affected worker sign-in sheet, use the approved Rapid Response Team template or greeter.
+When providing an affected worker sign-in sheet, use the approved Rapid Response Team template or SC Works system "greeter".
+A copy of this sign-in sheet is to be provided to all members of the Group Information Session Team.